ChengGongXTU/Visual-Frame/README.md

 The gemetry part is build basing on "pbrt"(writing by MATT PHARR and GREG HUMPHREYS).
 I will add more function into render part.

 HOW TO USE IT?

-Put it into visual studio 2015，and write function in "window.cpp"'s WndProc function, and run it.
+Put it into visual studio 2015，and write function in "window.cpp"'s WndMain function, and run it.

-Maybe I will create a menu and some button in main window,but I need to write more fundamental function before.
+Maybe I will create a menu and some button in main window, but I need to write more fundamental function before.

 Update：